SonnyAddison/MERNbookSearch/README.md

 ## Installation

+To install:
-To install, clone code from Github repository and then run npm i within the intergraited terminal with your coding program.
-Next run the test, or index file by typing node index.js (or) npm test.
+ * Clone code from Github repository
+ * Type run npm i within the intergraited terminal with your coding program within the root folder.
+ * Type npm develop to start the servers

 ---